Free & open source — Apache 2.0

 Full-stack developers

-Deploy your entire stack locally — database, API, frontend — each in real VMs.
+Deploy your entire stack locally — database, API, frontend — each in real machines.

 DevOps engineers

-Test Ansible playbooks, Terraform configs, and CI/CD pipelines on real VMs.
+Test Ansible playbooks, Terraform configs, and CI/CD pipelines on real machines.

 Linux learners